olandese/EventGrid/README.md

 ## Cleanup

-Clean up all the resources created during the previuos steps:
+Cleanup all the resources created during the previous steps:

 1. Delete the Resource Group